 Abstract

 A parallel decoding SEI message for MV-HEVC similar to the parallel decoding SEI message in MVC is proposed with three modifications: 1) the delay required for parallel decoding is signalled in unit of coding tree units (CTU); 2) the horizontal CTU delay is also signalled to avoid large increased delay caused by the size of a CTU; 3) the delay is signalled once for all the non-base views and is applicable to any view that utilizes inter-view prediction.

+Revision 1 of this document includes comments that addresses some of the concerns raised during the review of original version of this document, as described in Section 4 of JCT3V-C0062r1.

 Introduction